dalance/svlint-plugin-sample/README.md

 # svlint-plugin-sample

-This is a sample project of [svlint](https://github.com/dalance/svlint) plugin.
+This is a sample project of [svlint](https://github.com/dalance/svlint) plugins.

 ## Overview